 In the fall of 1854, Colonel Steptoe, with about three hundred men of the United States Army, reached Salt Lake and spent the winter.
-At the same time quite a number of Gentiles, on their way to or returning from California wintered in the city.
-It is now known that Colonel Steptoe had been secretly commissioned Governor of Utah by President Pierce, but, being of an uncautious disposition, he attempted to practice polygamy on a free and easy plan not approved by the Saints, the result of which was that he was ingeniously trapped by two of Brigham's "decoy women," and to avoid exposure resigned his commission and recommended Young's continuance in that office.
+At the same time quite a number of Gentiles, on their way to, or returning from, California, wintered in the city.
+It is now known that Colonel Steptoe had been secretly commissioned Governor of Utah, by President Pierce, but, being of an uncautious disposition, he attempted to practise polygamy on a free and easy plan, not approved by the Saints, the result of which was, that he was ingeniously trapped by two of Brigham's "decoy women," and, to avoid exposure, resigned his commission, and recommended Young's continuance in that office.
 Utah now began to be regarded as the "Botany Bay of worn-out politicians;" if a man was fit for nothing else, and yet had to be rewarded for political services, he was sent to Utah.

-During all the period from 1852 to 1856 numerous "Gladdenites" and other apostate and recusant Mormons were frequently slipping away and crossing to fool and died like a fool.
+During all the period from 1852 to 1856 numerous "Gladdenites" and other apostate and recusant Mormons were frequently slipping away and crossing to California and Oregon; and many of these parties, as well as trains of Gentile emigrants, were harassed in various ways, which could hardly be accounted for by Indian hostility.
+Almon W. Babbitt, having quarrelled with Brigham, started across the plains in 1855, and was murdered "by Indians who spoke good English;" and, of this case, Brigham said, "He lived a fool and died like a fool.
 When officers undertake to interfere with affairs that do not concern them, I will not be far off.
-He undertook to quarrel with me and soon after was killed by the Indians."
+He undertook to quarrel with me, and soon after was killed by the

+Indians."